Catherine J. Murphy: Awards

 Murphy has won numerous awards and recognition for her scholarship, research, teaching, mentoring, and overall career.
 In 2008, Murphy was elected a Fellow of the American Association for the Advancement of Science.
-She has been elected as a member into the National Academy of Sciences (2015) and the American Academy of Arts and Sciences in 2019.
-Murphy has been recognized as a Fellow of her fields associated professional societies including the American Chemical Society (2011), the Royal Society of Chemistry (2014), and the Materials Research Society (2017).
+She was elected as a member into the National Academy of Sciences in 2015 and the American Academy of Arts and Sciences in 2019.
+Murphy has been recognized as a Fellow of her field's associated professional societies including the American Chemical Society (2011), the Royal Society of Chemistry (2014), and the Materials Research Society (2017).

-Murphy's career has included a number of firsts for women, some previously mentioned, such as the first woman on a tenure track at USC Chemistry and the first woman to be department head at UIUC. in 2013, Murphy received the Carol Tyler Award from the International Precious Metals Institute, which recognizes women who have made contributions to field of precious metals.
+Murphy's career has included a number of firsts for women, some previously mentioned, such as the first woman on a tenure track at USC Chemistry and the first woman to be department head at UIUC.
+In 2013, Murphy received the Carol Tyler Award from the International Precious Metals Institute, which recognizes women who have made contributions to field of precious metals.
 In 2015, she received the Inspiring Women in STEM Award from Insight into Diversity.

 Specifically recognizing her research, Murphy has won the National Science Foundation CAREER Award (1995), Alfred P. Sloan Foundation Fellowship (1997), National Science Foundation Award for Special Creativity (1998), U of SC Russell Award for Research in Science, Mathematics & Engineering (2005), Division of Inorganic Chemistry of the American Chemical Society Inorganic Nanoscience Award (2011), TREE (Transformational Research and Excellence in Education) Award (2015), Division of Colloid & Surface Chemistry of the American Chemical Society Langmuir Lecturer (2015), University of Pennsylvania Nano/Bio Interface Center Research Excellence Award (2016), American Chemical Society Maryland Section Remsen Award for Research and Teaching (2019), American Chemical Society Linus Pauling Medal (2019), Materials Research Society MRS Medal (2019), and PROTEOMASS Scientific Society Career Award (2020).
 In 2020, Murphy received the American Chemical Society's Award in Inorganic Chemistry.
 She is the first woman to receive this recognition.

 In 2011, Thomson Reuters ranked Murphy as number 10 in their Top 100 Materials Scientists of 2000–2010, as number 32 in their Top 100 Chemists of 2000–2010, a Highly Cited Researcher in Material Science in 2014 and 2015, a Highly Cited Researcher in Chemistry in 2014, 2015, and 2016.
 Murphy was ranked a Highly Cited Researcher again in 2018 by Clarivate Analytics.
 Highly Cited Researcher designations are given to the top 1% of researchers based on the number of times their work was cited by others in a given year as determined on Web of Science.

 For her teaching contributions, Murphy has won the Cottrell Scholar Award (1996), USC Mortar Board Excellence in Teaching Award (1996), Camille Dreyfus Teacher-Scholar Award (1998), U of SC Golden Key Faculty Award for Creative Integration of Research and Undergraduate Teaching (1998), and U of SC Michael J. Mungo Undergraduate Teaching Award (2001).